 Legal drugs are like alcohol and tobacco are commonly used.
 Prescription medication abuse is becoming more commonplace, and the rise of synthetic drugs has created a potentially more dangerous threat.
 Drugs are common because they provide an outlet for people who want to feel good, stop feeling bad, perform better in school or at work, or simply because they’re curious.

 It’s clear that drug abuse and addiction have increased nationwide.
 What’s unclear is the specific reasons why.
+Why would anyone do drugs considering the drastic and fatal consequences?
 Yes, substances have long been incorporated into every culture and civilization since the dawn of time.
 However, even with ongoing research and scientific literature being published in high volumes—disclosing the harmful effects of substance use—people are still drawn to the allure of alcohol and drugs.
 We each have our reasons for seeking out and using legal or illicit substances.
 In general, the majority of drug users can be grouped into two broad categories that highlight why people use drugs:

 - For enhancing pleasure

 If we examine coffee, we can surmise why this particular product is highly sought and considered highly addictive.
 Caffeine is, in fact, the most commonly consumed psychoactive substance in the world.
 As a natural stimulant, coffee has various effects on the body, including increasing metabolism, enhancing exercise performance, and boosting mood.
 Additionally, at least 80% of the adult population consumes caffeine in amounts large enough to have a lasting effect on the brain.